Tracing Moral Foundations in Large Language Models: Projection: Implementation Details and Extended Analysis

+Taken together, these three patterns describe a geometric organization that does not reproduce the canonical MFT Individualizing/Binding partition.
+Across most models, the five foundations align approximately with the four-way split $\{\textit{Care}\} \cup \{\textit{Fairness}, \textit{Loyalty}, \textit{Authority}\} \cup \{\textit{Sanctity}\}$ relative to the \textit{Social Norm} baseline, with \textit{Care} and \textit{Sanctity} as relatively isolated anchors and \textit{Fairness}/\textit{Loyalty}/\textit{Authority} as a more tightly-grouped middle.

 These results should not be read as a direct test of MFT as a model of human moral cognition.
-The observed alignment-induced collapse among \textit{Fairness}, \textit{Authority}, and \textit{Loyalty} is best interpreted as a consequence of optimization pressures that jointly reward compliance-oriented behaviors, rather than as evidence for or against the underlying theory.
-At the same time, the persistence of a distinct \textit{Care} axis suggests that some moral distinctions remain separable at the level of language alone.
-This distinction clarifies the scope of inference from our analysis: the results characterize how moral domains are reorganized under alignment, not how they originate in humans.
+The observed proximity among \textit{Fairness}, \textit{Loyalty}, and \textit{Authority}---and in particular its tightening in several Instruct variants---is best interpreted as a consequence of pretraining and alignment pressures that jointly reward compliance-oriented behaviors, rather than as evidence for or against the underlying theory.
+At the same time, the persistence of a distinct \textit{Care} axis and a distinct \textit{Sanctity} axis across nearly all $14$ models suggests that some moral distinctions remain separable at the level of language alone.
+This distinction clarifies the scope of inference from our analysis: the results characterize how moral domains are reorganized in LLM representations under specific pretraining mixtures and post-training regimes, not how they originate in human moral cognition.